QASymphony/cypress-sample/README.md

 # cypress-sample
-Cypress project that integrates with qTest Automation Host's Universal Agent.
+Sample Cypress project that integrates with qTest Automation Host's Universal Agent.
 Target audiences of this document are:

 - qTest Elite users who are using [Cypress](https://www.cypress.io/) for test automation in their organization and
 - have certain knowdlege of, and experience with, Cypress.
 In other words, you are Cypress users and are using this framework for test automation in your organization and